 The miniature teacup Chihuahua refers to the same breed of Chihuahuas, except that it weighs lesser than the standard weight.
-Unlike the normal weight which is about 6 pounds, a miniature teacup variety weighs less than 3 pounds.
+A miniature teacup variety weighs less than 3 pounds.
 In fact, it is unusually small as a pup.
 These pups are born within a litter of regular Chihuahuas.
 It is also referred to as 'teacup', 'pocket', or 'tinies'.

 This dog can be trained easily provided that one has patience and a great sense of humor while training.
 It is very intelligent, energetic, and a quick learner, who responds well to proper training.
 It is a loyal and faithful watchdog.
 However, it should be trained about how to meet people since it has a feisty and mischievous character.

 Many dog buyers get attracted to the Teacup because of its extraordinary small size.
 However, some people are of the opinion that it has certain health problems and a very short life span as compared to the normal Chihuahuas.